a-b-street/abstr/README.md

 representing the areas within which trips in the desire lines start and end.
 With the exception of OD data, each of the input datasets is readily available for most cities.
-The input datasets are illustrated in the plots below, which so a small example dataset taken from the city of Leeds, UK.
+The input datasets are illustrated in the plots below, which show example data shipped in the package, taken from the city of Leeds, UK.

 ``` r
 library(abstr)